Registration number 3535

 History

 LLYS-HELIG was built in 1922 for Liverpool Solicitor and businessman W.E.
 Corlett and owned by him until his death in 1960 aged 94.
 Heavily modified with additional superstructure in 1960s.
 Later used as a tender for Pirate Radio Station Radio Caroline and then as a houseboat in Essex.
-One of the oldest Thornycroft boats still in existence.
-Bought by current owner for restoration and conservation 2018.
+Bought by (final?) owner for restoration and conservation 2018.

-Update, January 2023: LLYS HELIG has now moved from Burnham on Crouch to Sutton Wharf boatyard, Rochford, near Southend, to commence restoration.
+In January 2023, LLYS HELIG moved from Burnham on Crouch to Sutton Wharf boatyard, Rochford, near Southend, to commence restoration.
+She was for sale as of 2024, but by November 2025 she had been scrapped at Erith on the Thames.

 We are lacking information regarding this vessel.
 If you have any information about this vessel, past or present, please contact us.